FedEx, USPS & UPS Dimensional Weight Calculator (+ Ecommerce Shipping Tips)

 As you can see, the size of your packaging greatly impacts your shipping costs due to dimensional pricing.

-Using our dimensional weight calculator above, you can quickly compare the DIM weights of different box options to determine the most cost-effective packaging for the items you ship.
+TIP: Compare the DIM weights of different box options to determine the most cost-effective packaging for the items you ship.

-Tips for Ecommerce Shipping in 2022
+Tips for Ecommerce Shipping

 With dimensional pricing in mind, here are six ways to minimize your shipping spend, increase your bottom line, and get orders out to customers faster: